BPP-Thesis-Artifact/Files-Public/README.md

 ## Downloading Files
 The latest Release can be downloaded [here](../../releases/latest).
 Alternatively the source code files can be downloaded individually [here](/sources)
 ## Changelog
-The Changelog can be found [here](CHANGELOG.md) and will chornicle which files have been added, modified and deleted at any given point.
+The Changelog can be found [here](CHANGELOG.md) and will chronicle which files have been added, modified and deleted at any given point.
 ## Submitting Issues
-A system will be implemented to allow all interested parties to submit forms regarding errors, suggestions for improvements and requests for future content.
+The Repository provides templates for submitting Issues such as errors, suggestions for improvements and requests for new content.
 Further information will be located [here](SUBMISSIONS.md)